turingschool/backend-curriculum-site/module4/projects/open_source_project.md

 ### Blog Posts

 Put your presentation into writing.
 Each person must write their own blog post.
 You can write about all four sections described in the presentation, or pick a single one to go in-depth on.
-Regardless of what you choose, each blog post should be about 1,000 words.
+Regardless of what you choose, each blog post should be about 500 - 1,000 words.
+We encourage you to post this publicly on medium or your own blog site.

 You'll submit your blog post [here](https://github.com/turingschool/ruby-submissions/blob/master/1705-b/4module/oss_blog_submission.md) **before** your group presentation.